Back to Blog

 Phase 4: Revenue Integration (Day 30+)

-Once the chatbot is handling inquiries reliably, add the revenue-oriented capabilities:
+Once the chatbot is reliably handling inquiries, layer in the revenue capabilities:

 What About Property Management System Integration?